Aurignacian Night

 So he stayed where he was, breathing as quietly as he could, letting the warmth of the fire brush his back, and kept his gaze soft and open.

 Across the clearing, the wolf-shape tilted its head.
 The child mirrored it without thinking.
 The creature blinked once, long and unthreatening.
-The child did the same.
+The boy did the same.
 A rhythm formed: unspoken, tentative, real.

-His scent settled in the creature's body in a way that eased the muscles along its spine.
+The smell of the small human settled in the creature's body in a way that eased the muscles along its spine.
+It felt no urge to chase, nor flee.

-The child eased his fingers toward the ground until his hand rested on the dirt between them.
+The boy eased his fingers toward the ground until his hand rested on the dirt between them.
 He didn't extend it fully, just placed his palm flat to the earth.

 The creature rose, lowered its head.